dymmond/lilya/docs/en/docs/security.md

 ## Host limiting

-**Problem**
+### Problem

 We have no public API and the project should only serve for a specific host (dns name).
 We don't want other traffic which could maybe originate from a ddos.

-**Solution**
+### Solution

 The `TrustedHostMiddleware` can solve the problem.
 Here we can either block or mark wrong hosts.
 Its usage is descriped in [TrustedHostMiddleware](./middleware/trustedhost.md).

-## GET-based search
+## The Challenge of URL-Reflected Search and Malicious Injections

-**Problem**
+### Problem

-We want a search which reflects in the url bar like google does.
-So we can refer to the search in other modules.
+We sometimes need to implement a search function where the query is reflected in the URL bar, similar to Google's behavior.
-The issue: scammers can inject arbitary text blocks (despite they are proper escaped) and fool users.
+This allows other modules in a project to easily reference the search term.

-For example by injecting texts like: "Call xy for help.".
+**The Security Risk: Arbitrary Text Injection**
-It can be very convincing when the user doesn't understand that the text is only used for the search.
+A significant concern with this approach is the potential for scammers to inject arbitrary text blocks into the URL, even if properly escaped.
+This can be used to trick users, especially since modern search boxes are often highly customized and visually appealing.

-This is especcially today a problem because search boxes are customized and look fancy.
+For example, a scammer could inject text like "Call XY for help" into the URL.
+Users might mistakenly believe this text is part of the legitimate website content rather than solely a component of their search query, leading to convincing and harmful social engineering attacks.

-**Solution**
+### Solution

 The [TrustedReferrerMiddleware](./middleware/trustedreferrer.md) helps here.
 With this middlware we can ensure only legitim hosts can inject parameters via GET parameters and refer.
 By default, only `referrer_is_trusted` is